sinclairzx81/typebox/readme.md

 ### TypeCompiler

-The TypeBox TypeCompiler is a Just-In-Time (JIT) runtime compiler that can be used to compile TypeBox types into fast validation routines.
+The TypeCompiler is a Just-In-Time (JIT) runtime compiler that can be used to convert TypeBox types into fast validation routines.
 This compiler is specifically tuned for fast compilation and validation for TypeBox types only.

 The TypeCompiler is provided as an optional import.

 ```typescript
 import { TypeCompiler } from '@sinclair/typebox/compiler'